top of page

 Frictionless Contact, Formulation: Augmented Lagrange, Pinball Region = 0.05 in

-When setting up a model such as this we need the model to be fully constrained.
-In this instance we will use Frictionless Supports to fully constrain the model in all axes with the exception of Cylinder in the Vertical Axis.
-As there is a small gap between the Cylinder and Cylindrical Groove we have set this model up in two steps.
-Step one, the Cylinder is displaced 0.01 inches vertically using a displacement constraint, this will allow contact to initiate.
-Step two, the displacement constraint is deactivated and a Force load of 1,000 lbf is applied vertically.
-This is a symmetric model so 1,000 lbf acting on half of the model is equivalent to 2,000 lbf acting on the entire model.
-This model was solved with Large Deflection "On".
+When setting up a model such as this, we need the model to be fully constrained.
+In this instance, we will use frictionless supports to fully constrain the model in all axes except the cylinder's vertical axis.
+Because there is a small gap between the cylinder and cylindrical groove, we have set this model up in two steps.
+In step one, the cylinder is displaced 0.01 inches vertically using a displacement constraint; this allows contact to initiate.
+In step two, the displacement constraint is deactivated, and a force load of 1,000 lbf is applied vertically.
+This is a symmetric model, so 1,000 lbf acting on half of the model is equivalent to 2,000 lbf acting on the entire model.
+This model was solved with Large Deflection set to "On."

 Frictionless Support All Steps, Step 1 Displacement = 0.01 in, Step 2 Pressure = 1,000 psi